SudeepaNoble/Files-in-C/fread().md

 # Files-in-C
 Using fread()

-Using fread() to read the details from a file
+Reading contents from a file using fread()
 ************Program************

     #include<stdio.h>
     #include<string.h>
     #define LENGTH 50